iross/km_indexer/README.md

 ```
 mkdir es_data
+# If you want to use abbreviation expansion, then you'll also need to mkdir allie_data as well
 docker-compose up --build
 ```
 Now you can run ES queries against on the host machine: `curl -X GET http://localhost:9200/pubmed_abstracts/_count`